We want our school community to SHINE as digital learners, creators and collaborators.

 Underpinning our curriculum is the promotion of the safe and sensible use of technology.
 We hold a whole-school annual Internet Safety Day to supplement in-class teaching and ask children to sign an Acceptable Use of Technology agreement.
 More information about these can be found below.

-As well as a fully equipped IT suite, we have iPads and laptops available to use in each classroom.
+As well as a fully equipped IT suite, which was updated in summer 2022, we have iPads and laptops available to use in each classroom.
 Year 5 and 6 children benefit from access to an individual iPad.
 Children and staff record evidence of work on Seesaw, our electronic learning journal and older children also use Teams to access and share their work.

 More details of how to see your child's work on Seesaw are available from your child's class teacher.
 Children with a particular interest in IT may be given the opportunity to become a "digital leader," supporting their peers and staff in using technology.